hopto-dot/ttu-rich-presence/README.md

 node server.js
 ```

-➡ The Discord client must be running for the Rich Presence to display.
+➡ The Discord client (not website version) must be running for the Rich Presence to display.

 ### Setting Up the Extension
 1. **Load the Extension into Chrome**